25+ Top Attractions in Florence Italy

 Inside the corridor, you’ll find the portrait collection of the Uffizi Gallery.
 There’s over 1000 paintings, including works by Filippo Lippi, Rembrandt, Velazquez, and Delacroix.

-The Vasari Corridor is currently closed, with a 10 million euro renovation ongoing.
-It was scheduled to open to the public via a special ticket in 2022.
-It’s scheduled to open sometime in the second half of 2023.
+The Vasari Corridor is scheduled to open to the public via a special ticket in May 2024.

 Hall of the Five Hundred